SAP/ai-sdk-js/sample-code/README.md

 }
 ```

-Create a deployment with certain configuration ID in resource group "default".
+Create a deployment with certain configuration ID in resource group `default`.

 #### Batch Stop Deployments with Given Configuration ID